Closure of knitted surfaces and surface-links: Plat closure of knitted surfaces of degree

 \begin{remark} The plat closure of a knitted surface $S$ of degree $2$ is a special case of the closure of a $2$-dimensional knit of degree $2$ by the following meaning.
 Let $\Gamma$ be a $2$-chart of $S$, $y \in \partial B^2$ a point disjoint with $\Gamma$, and let $N$ be a small neighborhood of $y$ disjoint from $\Gamma$.
 Let $\tilde{B}^2$ be a $2$-disk such that $B^2$ is contained in the interior of $\tilde{B}^2$.
 Let ${\Gamma}'$ be the $2$-chart in $\tilde{B}^2$ obtained from $\Gamma$ by adding to $\Gamma$ a union of $\tau$-edges in the form $\partial B^2\backslash (N\cup \Gamma)$.
 Since ${\Gamma}'$ does not have boundary points, it represents a $2$-dimensional knit of degree $2$, denoted by $S'$.
-By applying the argument in the proof of Theorem \ref{Theorem: Alexander theorem for surface-links}, the plat closure of S and the closure of $S'$ is ambiently isotopic as surface-links.
+By applying the argument in the proof of Theorem \ref{Theorem: Alexander theorem for surface-links}, the plat closure of S and the closure of $S'$ is ambient isotopic as surface-links.
 In particular, when $\Gamma$ has no boundary points, then ${\Gamma}'$ is obtained from $\Gamma$ by an addition of a single free $\tau$-edge. \end{remark}

-We can calculate the Euler characteristics of knitted surfaces of degree $2$ by using the information derived from charts.
+We can calculate the Euler characteristic of a surface-link presented by the plat closure of a knitted surface of degree $2$ by using the information derived from 2-charts.
 The proof is left to the reader; see \cite[Exercise 9.15]{Kamada02}.
-For simplicity, we consider a knitted surface $S \subset D^2 \times S^2$, presented by a $2$-chart in a 2-sphere $S^2$.
+For simplicity, we consider a surface-link presented by the closure of a 2-dimensional knit of degree 2, which is presented by a $2$-chart in a 2-sphere $S^2$.